-Dr. Khalid Malik is a physician who specializes in neurology (brain & spinal cord disease).
-Dr. Malik's average rating from his patients is 3.5 stars out of 5.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He studied medicine at King Edward Medical University.
+Dr. Khalid Malik is a specialist in neurology (brain & spinal cord disease).
+On average, patients gave him a rating of 3.5 stars out of 5.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Malik attended medical school at King Edward Medical University.

 Conditions / Treatments